Vande Bharat mission: MEA refutes West Bengal minister's discrimination charges

-“MEA does not discriminate between states," ministry spokesperson tweeted.
+“MEA does not discriminate between states,

 New Delhi: After a minister in the West Bengal Government triggered a huge row by accusing the Ministry of External Affairs (MEA) of discriminating against West Bengal and not organising any repatriation flights of Indian nationals from abroad to the State in the Vande Bharat Mission, MEA Spokesperson Anurag Srivastava tweeted late on Thursday night that the “MEA does not discriminate between states” and that the “Vande Bharat Mission is for all stranded Indians, including those from West Bengal”.